ydb-platform/ydb-java-dialects/README.md

 # YDB Dialects for Java ORM frameworks and migration tools

-This repository contains the dialects required for using Java-based ORM frameworks with Yandex Database (YDB).
-It allows Java applications to interact with YDB using popular Object-Relational Mapping (ORM) libraries such as Hibernate, Spring Data and JOOQ.
+This repository contains dialects required for using Java-based Object-Relational Mapper (ORM) frameworks and popular migration tools for Yandex Database (YDB).
+It allows Java applications to interact with YDB using popular ORM libraries such as Hibernate, Spring Data, and JOOQ, as well as migration tools like Flyway and Liquibase.

 ## Supports ORM Frameworks